 So of 239 people filling out forms, just 72 fully support the project.

-The Save Princes Parade online petition against any development currently has 630 signatures (and a further 500 on the paper version).
+The Save Princes Parade online petition against any development currently has over 6000 signatures (and a further 500 on the paper version).

-Shepway’s planners are now looking at the site allocations for the local plan.
-The options were due to be subject to consultation in March 2016.
-This was postponed to 30 Sept 2016 and eventually opened on 7 October and is now closed.
-As expected it the consultation document includes proposals for 150 houses and a new leisure centre on Princes Parade.
+Shepway’s planners have been looking at the site allocations for the local plan.
+This was subject to public consultatin in Oct 2016 and Feb 2018.
+It is now due to be examined by an independent planning inspector in the summer of 2018.
+It includes proposals for 150 houses and a new leisure centre on Princes Parade.
 More info here.

-On 29th & 30th November 2016 Shepway held 2 pre application public exhibitions at which they displayed the masterplan for the housing and the leisure centre.
-There was an option to submit comments but based on previous experience we are not hopeful of our views being listened too.
+On 29th & 30th November 2016 Shepway DC (as land owner) held 2 pre application public exhibitions at which they displayed the masterplan for the housing and the leisure centre.

 You can view the display boards and panels here: http://www.princesparade.co.uk/uploads/images/PressReleases/Exhibition-November2016.pdf